 Professional indemnity insurance is the first line in your defence when the inevitable mistake happens and your insurer should, as soon as they are notified, be proactive in helping you resolve the problem to your client’s satisfaction.
 Our advice for every small business operating in the marketing, media and advertising sectors is to:

-- Check you have appropriate professional indemnity cover (and that it includes rectification cover)
+- Check you have the appropriate amount of professional indemnity cover (and that it includes rectification cover)

 - Let your insurer know as soon as you think there might be a problem – not all notifications will lead to a claim but as an insurer we’d prefer to know as early as possible (that way we can judge whether early intervention is necessary)